Home Health Care Training Programs and Courses

-Certificate program courses should cover basic nutrition, safe patient transfer techniques, infection control, basic life support and medical terminology.
+Certificate program courses cover basic nutrition, safe patient transfer techniques, infection control, basic life support and medical terminology.
 In addition, students may learn to take a patient's vital signs, give medication, change dressings and help with exercises.
 Certificate programs for aspiring home health care professionals typically take no longer than one semester to complete.

 - Introduction to home health care